mayasezgin/YemeksepetiOrderAnalysis/README.md

 - Clean and structure the dataset.
 - Add new features, such as weekday/weekend classification and derived metrics.
 2. **Data Analysis:**
-- Perform exploratory data analysis (EDA) to identify trends and patterns. -Compare order counts and spending between weekdays and weekends.
+- Perform exploratory data analysis (EDA) to identify trends and patterns.
+- Compare order counts and spending between weekdays and weekends.
 3. **Hypothesis Testing:**
 - Test if weekend orders are statistically higher than weekday orders.
 - Analyze correlations between academic workload and ordering behavior.